-Jews were forced to wear yellow six-pointed stars during the Nazi occupation of Europe, which made the symbol a representation of bravery, martyrdom and heroism.
+Jews were forced to wear yellow six-pointed stars during the Nazi occupation of Europe, which made the symbol a representation of bravery, martyrdom, and heroism.
 Today, the Star of David features in the center of the flag of Israel.

 A Torah scroll is a parchment scroll, containing the Five Books of Moses, known as the Pentateuch.
 This is often handwritten in Hebrew by a trained scribe on fine parchment and is known as the Written Torah.
-However, the term Torah can also refer to all the existing Jewish teaching, practice and culture.
+However, the term Torah can also refer to all the existing Jewish teaching, practice, and culture.
 This is known as the Oral Torah, as it transcends a single document.

 Also known as a yarmulke or Hech cap, a kippah (or kipa) refers to the small, semi-circular cap typically worn by Orthodox Jewish men.
-The kippah is made of fabric and covers just the top of the person’s head, as per the requirement that Jewish men cover their head at all times.
+The kippah is made of fabric and covers just the top of the person’s head, as per the requirement that Jewish men cover their heads at all times.

-While the kippah is predominantly worn by men, some modern women wear the kippah as a symbol of humility, piety and equality with men.
+While the kippah is predominantly worn by men, some modern women wear the kippah as a symbol of humility, piety, and equality with men.

 Liberal or Reform Jews see the kippah as an optional item but may wear them during religious festivals and when praying or attending the synagogue.

 The dreidel is typically spun during Hannukah and is associated with the festivities of the holiday.
-Children spin the dreidel, playing for items like coins, candy or chocolate.
+Children spin the dreidel, playing for items like coins, candy, or chocolate.